 - number of instances of reports being received from employees, the public or law enforcement agencies that modern slavery and human trafficking practices have been identified within the Republic of Media business.

 As part of Republic of Media’s ongoing efforts to ensure there is no modern slavery or human trafficking in its supply chain, it intends to continue to review and monitor and, where necessary, enhance its systems, policies and procedures, as well as improve its training and communications about the Act across the business.

-For and on behalf of the Board of Directors on 17 August 2018
+For and on behalf of the board of Directors on 1st April 2022.